 Understanding the mechanisms generating the change in commute flows has important policy implications.
 The introduction of a new transit system reduces the costs of some commutes, which may help unemployed workers attain employment, as predicted by the spatial job search and spatial mismatch literatures.
 Also consistent with the regression results would be that the observed changes in commuter flows are entirely explained by worker and firm location sorting with no new employment created.
 Tyndall (2021) demonstrated that new transit infrastructure can actually lower aggregate employment in a city where workers have heterogeneous location preferences.
 If employed workers with a high labor supply elasticity are crowded out of accessible areas by employed workers with low labor supply elasticity the equilibrium number of employed workers can decline.
 This could occur if the transit amenity pushes up local housing costs in central areas, causing central-city gentrification and low-skill worker displacement.
-Given that the expansion of labor market opportunity, particularly for low-skilled or low-income workers, is a common goal of transit investment, it is important to understand how to design transit systems to maximize the labor market benefits.
+Given that expansion of labor market opportunity, particularly for low-skilled or low-income workers, is a common goal of transit investment, it is important to understand how to design transit systems to maximize the labor market benefits.

-$^{^{13}\}mathrm{For}$ example, Glaeser et al. (2008) demonstrated workers who value transit may move towards transit.
+17For example, Glaeser et al. (2008) demonstrated workers who value transit may move toward transit.

 Below, I outline a quantitative spatial equilibrium model.
-By pooling data across multiple years I provide time-invariant estimates of route preference for low and highincome workers that allow the model to match average flow data.
+By pooling data across multiple years I provide time-invariant estimates of route preference for both worker types that allow the model to match average flow data.
 The route preference parameters are analogous to route-by-worker-type fixed effects.
-I then apply the timevariant, ferry-induced commuter flow changes estimated in the preceding section.
+The values reflect average route preferences across the study period, both pre- and post-ferry.
+I then apply the time-variant, ferry-induced commuter flow changes estimated in the preceding section.
 I recover ferry preference parameters that precisely predict the shift in commuter flows towards ferry-treated routes.
 Knowing these parameters and the distribution of workers across routes, I can estimate aggregate effects and a distribution of direct benefits.